|Vanuatu Resorts | Vanuatu Islands | Vanuatu Holiday Accommodation|

 Vanuatu power plugs are those used in Australia, which may include switches for added safety

 Vanuatu uses Australian/New Zealand type of 3-pin plugs, for 220-280 volts power/electricity supply.
 Similar power plugs are also used in Fiji, Papua New Guinea, and Argentina.
 These plugs have an earthing pin, and two flat current-carrying pins.
 Plug converters can be bought in some local electrical supplies or hardware stores as well as some general stores.
+You can also try at Vanuatu's airport stores when you arrive on your flight to Port Vila.

 Driving in Vanuatu is on the right-hand side of the road.
 Cars and 4WD vehicles are available for hire from several hire companies, such as Avis, Budget, Discount Rentals, Hertz and Laho Rent A Car.